binary-manu/arch-ansible/README.md

   the default look and feel.

 Tweak the defaults to select which themes are to be installed and which should be used as the default for users.
-It currently not possible to specify themes on a per-user basis.
+It is currently not possible to specify themes on a per-user basis.

 #### xorg